 Guidelines require that hanging artwork, crafts and photos must be no more than 36 inches and no less than 11 inches in height and width, including matting, from outer edges of the frame.
 Standing sculptures or 3-D crafts may not exceed 18 inches in height, width or depth, including the base.

 All works must be properly labeled and delivered “show-ready” with screw eyes and wiring ready for hanging.
 Where necessary, pictures must be protected with glass, Plexiglas, Mylar or other clear material.
 Plexiglas is strongly recommended on pieces over 24 inches.

 To obtain an application, call Teya David, Senior Art Coordinator, at the Union County Office of Cultural and Heritage Affairs, 908-558-2550, or email email@example.com.
 Relay users dial 711.
-Mail completed applications to the Office of Cultural and Heritage Affairs, 633 Pearl Street, Elizabeth, NJ 07202; or fax your application to 908-352-3513 on or before Wednesday, May 22, to be eligible for the exhibit.
+Submit applications via the email address; by U.S. Mail to the Office of Cultural and Heritage Affairs, 633 Pearl Street, Elizabeth, NJ 07202; or fax your application to 908-352-3513 before Wednesday, May 23, to be eligible for the exhibit.

 For more information on any Union County press release, please contact Sebastian D’Elia, Communications Director for the County of Union, or a designee listed at the top of this press release.
 Please join the County of Union online at www.ucnj.org, on Facebook at www.ucnj.org/facebook, and on Twitter athttp://twitter.com/countyofunionnj .